rnickles/audience1st_wiki/How-Reserved-Seating-Works.md

 ## Setup function part 2: render correct seatmap

 Once the setup function has set the above slots, it must get its hands on the JSON representation of an A1 seatmap, as returned by the `Seatmap` model.
 The easiest way to get this is to call the endpoint `/ajax/seatmap/:id`, which returns a JSON object representing the seatmap associated with showdate ID `:id`.
-In particular, this object has the following slots:
+In particular, this object has the following slots, which you don't need to interpret or care about if you use the AJAX endpoint to fetch the object:

 * `map`: the JSON representation of a seatmap used by the jQuery Seat Charts plugin
-* `seats`': the JSON representation of seat classes (categories, price points) used by the jQuery Seat Charts plugin
+* `seats`: the JSON representation of seat classes (categories, price points) used by the jQuery Seat Charts plugin
 * `unavailable`: an array of the seat numbers of unavailable seats
 * `image_url`: the URL of an image to use as the background to display behind the seating chart (for example, to show where the stage is located)

 (Note that some pages eagerly load this information for all showdates and keep it in a hidden form field, rather than doing an AJAX call.
-That's probably uglier than needed.)
+That's probably uglier than needed.
+Also, if you call the endpoint on a showdate ID that has no associated seatmap because it's reserved seating, you will get the object `{map: null}`.)

 Once the setup function has this JSON data (let's call it `jsSeats`), it should do the following: